spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 ### Creating landing pages for the main categories

 For each main category, like *Setup*, *Feature integration guides,* *HowTos*, etc., you can create the *index.md.* file.
-This will allow to open category pages without specific files in the link.
+This lets you opening category pages without specific files in the link.
 For example, let’s do that for the *Glue API guides* section of the developer guide:

 1. In `docs/marketplace/dev/glue-api-guides`, add the *index.md* file.
 Make sure you specify the title in the file.